Luk13Mad/visualization_POLII/README.md

 pip install -r requirements.txt
 ```

-To run the app locally place the data in the data folder and run : </br>
+To run the app locally, clone this repository and run : </br>
 ```
 streamlit run src/About.py
 ```